Minerva Neurosciences (NASDAQ:NERV) Receives New Coverage from Analysts at StockNews.com

-StockNews.com began coverage on shares of Minerva Neurosciences (NASDAQ:NERV – Free Report) in a report published on Thursday morning.
-The brokerage issued a sell rating on the biopharmaceutical company’s stock.
+Equities research analysts at StockNews.com started coverage on shares of Minerva Neurosciences (NASDAQ:NERV – Get Free Report) in a research note issued on Friday.
+The brokerage set a “sell” rating on the biopharmaceutical company’s stock.

-Separately, HC Wainwright dropped their target price on Minerva Neurosciences from $7.00 to $5.00 and set a neutral rating for the company in a report on Wednesday, August 7th.
+Separately, HC Wainwright cut their target price on shares of Minerva Neurosciences from $7.00 to $5.00 and set a “neutral” rating on the stock in a research report on Wednesday, August 7th.

-Minerva Neurosciences (NASDAQ:NERV – Get Free Report) last issued its quarterly earnings data on Tuesday, August 6th.
-The biopharmaceutical company reported ($1.09) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.97) by ($0.12).
-Sell-side analysts forecast that Minerva Neurosciences will post -1.89 EPS for the current year.
+Minerva Neurosciences (NASDAQ:NERV – Get Free Report) last issued its quarterly earnings results on Tuesday, August 6th.
+The biopharmaceutical company reported ($1.09) earnings per share (EPS) for the quarter, missing the consensus estimate of ($0.97) by ($0.12).
+On average, equities analysts expect that Minerva Neurosciences will post -1.89 earnings per share for the current year.

 Minerva Neurosciences, Inc, a clinical-stage biopharmaceutical company, focuses on the development and commercialization of product candidates for the treatment of central nervous system diseases.
 Its lead product candidate is roluperidone (MIN-101) for the treatment of negative symptoms in patients with schizophrenia, currently submitted an New Drug Application (NDA); and MIN-301, a soluble recombinant form of the neuregulin-1b1 protein for the treatment of Parkinson's disease and other neurodegenerative disorders.